Potto Brown: Early life

 Brown was born into a prominent Quaker family.
-He was he fourth of 12 children of William Brown and Elizabeth Hicks and was named after his paternal grandmother, Sarah Potto.
+He was the fourth of 12 children of William Brown and Elizabeth Hicks and was named after his paternal grandmother, Sarah Potto.
 Brown’s father was a baker and miller in Earith, moving to Houghton to run Houghton Mill on the River Ouse.

 Brown's first school was Huntingdon Grammar School.
 He then spent some time as a boarder at a school run by Jeremiah Holmes Wiffen in Woburn, Bedfordshire before attending Slepe Hall in St Ives, a school for about 75 boys many of whom came from dissenting families.
 He did not excel academically; "That which is conventionally called education left strangely few traces upon him", wrote biographer Neville Goodman, adding that "no boy was more apt to profit by practical experience".

 Upon leaving school Brown, together with Goodman, started work in his father’s mill.
 They took over the running of the mill in 1821 when William Brown retired.
 After his retirement William Brown took up medicine, attending lectures and hospital rounds in London and then becoming apprenticed to a local surgeon and apothecary, George Cockle.